dials/dials/doc/sphinx/targeted_scaling_guide.rst

 Any number of datasets can be scaled against the reference dataset at once, giving the same scaling result as if each dataset were scaled as an independent job.
-The only difference is that all scaled datasets would be output in one scaled.refl and scaled_experiments.expt, which may be more or less convenient for further processing.
+The only difference is that all scaled datasets would be output in one scaled.refl and scaled.expt, which may be more or less convenient for further processing.

 Scaling against a dials reference dataset